Base11Studios/base11site/_posts/2023-04-10-uikit-uiview-in-swiftui.md

 The *SwiftUIAdapter* suffix can be used to identify any Swift UI views that wrap a `UIView`.

-These adapters implement [UIViewRepresentable](https://developer.apple.com/documentation/swiftui/uiviewrepresentable). `UIViewRepresentable` has two functions requiring implementation.
+These adapters implement [UIViewRepresentable](https://developer.apple.com/documentation/swiftui/uiviewrepresentable){:target="_blank"}. `UIViewRepresentable` has two functions requiring implementation.
 SwiftUI calls `makeUIView` when it creates a view.
-SwiftUI calls`updateUIView` when it updates the view.
+SwiftUI calls `updateUIView` when it updates the view.

 The `makeCoordinator` function returns a `Coordinator`.
 A `Coordinator` instance is of an `associatedtype` that allows communication between SwiftUI and UIKit.